mmcnicol/presentations/testing/unit-testing.md

   * if the test passes, the bug isn't what you think it is
 * use continuous integration (e.g. jenkins)

-## testing behavior vs. testing implementation
+## testing state vs. testing interaction
+* state == the expected result.
+* implementation details can include interactions; verifying that the code under test calls certain methods properly.
-* In most cases, tests should focus on testing your code's public API, and your code's implementation details shouldn't need to be exposed to tests.
+* in most cases, tests should focus on testing your code's public API, and your code's implementation details shouldn't need to be exposed to tests.
-* Tests that are independent of implementation details are easier to maintain since they don't need to be changed each time you make a change to the implementation.
+* tests that are independent of implementation details are easier to maintain since they don't need to be changed each time you make a change to the implementation.

 ## what is a unit?
 * OO design tends to treat a class as a unit